DataDog/hiring-engineers/answers.md

 ## Section 4 - Collecting APM Data

 Earlier I mentioned the importance of granular information for monitoring, troubleshooting, and working to improve the overall performance of your application.
-Arguably the greatest tool for accomplishing this is Datadog's Application Performance Monitoring (APM).
+The last tool we'll look at is instrumental for accomplishing this, Datadog's Application Performance Monitoring (APM).

 With APM you can integrate Datadog directly into your code to create [traces](https://docs.datadoghq.com/tracing/visualization/#trace) which track the amount of time your applications spend processing requests.
 For mission critical applications where data needs to be served up to users in near-real time, this kind of functionality is invaluable.